 From left to right: Devin Petersohn, Patrick Stanley, Enoch Ng'oma, Michael Reed, Wilton Fidelis, Aniqa Rahman, Elizabeth King, Elizabeth Lo Presti, Anna Perinchery, Hannah Kleiboeker

-I am an evolutionary geneticist broadly interested in the genetics of complex traits and the evolution of organismal allocation patterns.
-The core life processes for every organism, such as surviving in the environment, finding food and mates, and reproducing, require the organism to allocate some its limited resources to these functions.
+In the King Lab, we are trying to understand the genetic basis and evolution of organismal allocation patterns.
+The core life processes for every organism, such as surviving in the environment, finding food and mates, and reproducing, require the organism to allocate some of its limited resources to these functions.
 Different selective pressures have produced the diversity of strategies that we see within and among species in how and when to allocate resources to different structures and functions.
-In my research, I use both computational and empirical techniques to try to understand both how different allocation strategies evolve and the underlying genetic architecture of this highly complex trait.
-Go to the Research page to find out more about what I do.
+We use both computational and empirical techniques to try to understand both how different allocation strategies evolve and the underlying genetic architecture of this highly complex trait.